 For Amazon Web Services users, we recommend using AWS-hosted NTP server.

 Increase the maximum number of file descriptors.
 You can check the existing configuration using the

 $ ulimit -n65535

 If your console shows

 1024, it is insufficient.
-Please add following lines to your
+Please add the following lines to your

 root soft nofile 65536root hard nofile 65536* soft nofile 65536* hard nofile 65536

-LimitNOFILE=65536 can also be used (and if you are using the
+LimitNOFILE=65536 can also be used.
+And, if you are using the

-For high load environments consisting of many Fluentd instances, please add these parameters to your
+For high load environments with many Fluentd instances, add the following configuration to your

 net.core.somaxconn = 1024net.core.netdev_max_backlog = 5000net.core.rmem_max = 16777216net.core.wmem_max = 16777216net.ipv4.tcp_wmem = 4096 12582912 16777216net.ipv4.tcp_rmem = 4096 12582912 16777216net.ipv4.tcp_max_syn_backlog = 8096net.ipv4.tcp_slow_start_after_idle = 0net.ipv4.tcp_tw_reuse = 1net.ipv4.ip_local_port_range = 10240 65535